playcanvas/developer.playcanvas.com/content/en/user-manual/assets/cubemaps.md

 3. Under 'Reproject' section, change the 'source' to the format of texture.
 4. Change 'target' to 'cube'.
 5. Change'encoding' to the desired format.
+6. Set the width to the desired size per face texture.
-6. Press 'Reproject' button to do the conversion to a cubemap.
+7. Press 'Reproject' button to do the conversion to a cubemap.
-7. Press 'Export to png' to download the 6 individual cubemap face textures that are ready to be uploaded to PlayCanvas.
+8. Press 'Export to png' to download the 6 individual cubemap face textures that are ready to be uploaded to PlayCanvas.

 ![PlayCanvas Texture Tool][12]